lcamichigan/donation-thank-you-note/README.md

 ### Make Thank You Notes

-To make thank you notes, enter
+To make thank you notes, enter:

 ```sh
 python make_notes.py